 This story is part of The Power of Parks, a series exploring how parks and recreation facilities and services can help cities achieve their goals in wellness, conservation and social equity.
 The Power of Parks is supported by a grant from the National Recreation and Park Association.

-Ethan McLeod is the senior editor for the daily news website Baltimore Fishbowl.
+Ethan McLeod is a freelance reporter in Baltimore.
+He previously served as an editor for the Baltimore Business Journal and the daily news website Baltimore Fishbowl.
 He's also written for CityLab, Slate, DCist and elsewhere.